 “I keep my promise for thousands of generations and forgive evil and sin; but I will not fail to punish children and grandchildren to the third and fourth generation for the sins of their parents.”

-But the Bible as always is not so simple as to just reveal the absolute truth.
-For a contrast against the everlasting Word of God in the verses quoted above, try Ezek 18:20: "The son shall not bear the iniquity of the father".
+But the Bible is a collection of writings authored by different people, at different times, for different reasons, and with different theologies.
+For a contrast against the "everlasting Word of God" in the verses quoted above, here is a completely contradictory "everlasting Word of God" also from the Old Testament: Ezek.
+18:20: "The son shall not bear the iniquity of the father".

 “Punishing one person for the actions of another is immoral.
 If we use the Adam and Eve story to explain evil, suffering and death then we are saying that God is immoral and not a forgiving God.
 Judging Adam and Eve even when they didn't know the difference between good and evil, when they didn't know it was wrong to disobey and couldn't understand that the serpent tricked them, is also immoral.
 The Adam and Eve story is not a suitable moral story for children nor is it a valid theodicy to explain evil.”

-“In Genesis 22:1-18 and Qur'an 37:99-113 Abraham was tested by God and told to murder his own son.
-He obeyed, although God stopped him at the last moment, and gave him incredible rewards for his loyalty.
-Yet Abraham clearly failed any possible moral test: in going to murder his own son for God, he was displaying the worst signs of religion: insanity, murderous willingness to attempt spiritual gain at any cost, and an inability to question the true worth of his own beliefs.
+“In Genesis 22:1-18 and Qur'an 37:99-113 Abraham was tested by God and told to murder his only son.
+He obeyed and was about to stab Isaac to death on an altar when God changed its mind, and stops him at the last moment.
+Abraham was given incredible rewards for his loyalty.
+Abraham is one of the most holy and revered figures of the Hebrew Scriptures, yet he clearly failed this moral test: in going to murder his own son for God, he was displaying the worst signs of religion: insanity, murderous willingness to attempt spiritual gain at any cost, and an inability to question the true worth of his own beliefs.
 He followed criminal orders without asking why - a trend that in history has had terrible consequences yet is endorsed in the Bible.
 Not only that, he did not even question the highly likely probability that hearing voices is not a good thing.
 The Bible should teach that we ought to use our moral compass to decide if we ought to listen to the voices in ours heads!
 Instead, the Bible teaches we ought to murder even our own son in order to get ourselves into heaven, if it is what we think God wants.

 It was said to be a test, a trial, to see if Abraham was loyal.
 But to say that God needed to do a test contradicts the all-knowing nature of God.
-Therefore, this story is immoral, makes no sense, and contradicts scripture in multiple ways: It cannot be true or divinely inspired, and it does not deserve the attention of good people or believers in a good god.”
+The story teaches that morality is less important than obedience - a very dangerous and misguided lesson.
+The story is immoral, makes no sense, and contradicts scripture in multiple ways.
+Deut.12:30-31, Lev.
+18:21, Jer.
+19:4-6 and 2 Kings 16:2-4 all say that child sacrifice is an abomination (so why would God - an embodiment of absolute good - reward Abraham for attempting it?).
+The story cannot be true or divinely inspired, and it does not deserve the attention of good people or believers in a good god.”

 Read more on this story: Lot and the Destruction of Sodom and Gomorrah: In Genesis 18 and 19.